emilythestrangee/myDFIR_SOC/Day 14 - How To Create Alerts and Dashboards in Kibana (Part 1).md

 ![[Pasted image 20251017232403.png]]
 - Save the map as **"SSH Failed Authentications - Network Map"**.
-- Add it to a new dashboard named **"Challenge SSH Authentication Activity"**.
+- Add it to a new dashboard named **"MyDFIR-Authentication-Activity"**.
 ![[Pasted image 20251017232620.png]]
 ![[Pasted image 20251017232748.png]]